Summer-16/CSGO-VMPanel/README.md

 - Your Steam API key for Steam login to work (get key here https://steamcommunity.com/dev)
 - Your Paypal client Id for automatic VIP buy and renew to work (instructions to get key here https://developer.paypal.com/docs/archive/checkout/integrate/#5-go-live)
 - and a secure key for jwt (remember to add a strong key)
-- Like same you can enable PayU payment gateway (set enaled:true, environment 'live' for live payments 'test' for testing)
+- Like same you can enable PayU payment gateway (set enabled: true, environment 'live' for live payments 'test' for testing)
 - and you PayU Merchant Key and Salt which is available in your PayU Dashboard.
 - save the file and get back to panelServer directory
 ```bash